Snowflake-Labs/terraform-provider-snowflake/pkg/sdk/poc/README.md

 ### Next steps
 ##### Essentials
+- modify makefile scripts (see TODO in makefile)
+- add arguments to the generator, so we'll be able to specify which files should be generated / re-generated, because after we fill things that need our input we don't want to re-generate those files and override the changes
+- add support for Enums
 - generate `ShowID` function with 3 implementation variations (the last one is the rarest one and can be postponed)
   - use `Show` function with Like
   - use Show without any options and filter with Go for + if